vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 - You will see a spot rotating anti-clockwise on the screen as shown below.

 Add figure *rotating spot on the screen*

+For more complicated signals, you can apply a *filter* that shifts each sinusoidal component by 90 degrees.
+Such a filter is called a [Hilbert Transform](https://ccrma.stanford.edu/~jos/mdft/Analytic_Signals_Hilbert_Transform.html).

 If you look at this in three dimensions, with time as the third axis, what you see is a helix that is propagating forward with time.
 Thus, the complex sinusoidal signal can be broken down into what are called its *in-phase* and *quadrature* components.
 This is a concept you will keep running into when you learn about RF systems.